qbit/whisperer/README.md

 This file is from which Whisperer will extract the different URLs that will be visiting.

-> You can see an example of how this file should be [here](https://github.com/danielkvist/whisperer/blob/master/urls.txt).
+> You can see an example of how this file should be [here](https://github.com/qbit/whisperer/blob/master/cmd/urls.txt).

-## Help is always welcome!

-If you know about anything else I can improve or add please, don't hesitate to let me know!